 Kara nodded.
 “So you say the Peri is not behind this, in your opinion?”
 It was as if her earlier comment about having a little girl on long lost Argo City had never happened.
 Obviously, from her point of view, it had never happened.
 She had her cousin’s near-total recall, so her lack of dismay at the hallucinations was even more worrying to her friend.

-“No. She was marrying the addled old king there in her fifth-dimensional home when you last fought her, and she clearly resented the old man’s attraction to you,” said Helena. (*) “She’s not likely to lure you there anytime soon.
-She’d come here and show herself to you, but not bring you back to where her new hubby could go ga-ga over those legs.”
+“No. You told me she was about to marry the addled old king there in her fifth-dimensional home when you last fought her, and she clearly resented the old man’s attraction to you,” said Helena. (*) “She’s not likely to lure you there anytime soon.
+She’d come here and show herself to you, but not bring you back to where the old king could go ga-ga over those legs.”

 [(*) Editor’s note: See Power Girl: Kara’s Quest, Chapter 2: In Search of Superman.]